 Ondas Holdings Inc. ("Ondas Holdings", "Ondas", the "Company," "we," or "our") was originally incorporated in Nevada on December 22, 2014, under the name of Zev Ventures Incorporated.
 On September 28, 2018, we acquired Ondas Networks Inc., a Delaware corporation ("Ondas Networks"), and changed our name to Ondas Holdings Inc. On August 5, 2021, we acquired American Robotics, Inc. ("American Robotics" or "AR"), a Delaware corporation.
 On January 23, 2023, we acquired Airobotics, Ltd. ("Airobotics"), an Israeli-based developer of autonomous drone systems.
 See Note 5 - Goodwill and Business Acquisition.
-On December 6, 2023, the Company formed Ondas Autonomous Holdings Inc. ("OAH"), a Nevada corporation, as an intermediate holding company which now wholly-owns American Robotics and Airobotics.
+On December 6, 2023, the Company formed Ondas Autonomous Holdings Inc., a Nevada corporation, as an intermediate holding company which now wholly-owns American Robotics and Airobotics.
+On August 8, 2024, the Company filed a certificate of amendment with the Secretary of State of the State of Nevada, amending Ondas Autonomous Holdings Inc.'s name to Ondas Autonomous Systems Inc. ("OAS").

-As a result, Ondas Networks, OAH, American Robotics and Airobotics became our subsidiaries.
+As a result, Ondas Networks, OAS, American Robotics and Airobotics became our subsidiaries.
 Ondas' corporate headquarters are located in Marlborough, Massachusetts.
-Ondas Networks has offices and facilities in Sunnyvale, California, American Robotics' offices and facilities are located in Sparks, Maryland and Marlborough, Massachusetts, and Airobotics' offices and facilities are located in Petah Tikya, Israel.
+Ondas Networks has offices and facilities in Sunnyvale, California, American Robotics' offices and facilities are located in Sparks, Maryland and Marlborough, Massachusetts, and Airobotics' offices and facilities are located in Petah Tikva, Israel.